 Adam didn't look convinced.
 He ran a hand over Charlie's head, feeling for bumps and Charlie was simultaneously amazed by Adam's unfaltering concern, and awash with shame that Adam kept trying, even when Charlie didn't deserve it.

 Charlie flung his arms around Adam, and Adam flinched.
 Charlie tried to think back to the last time he had hugged Adam – was it graduation?
 He couldn't remember.
-Maybe it was Taz's funeral.
+Maybe it was Terri's funeral.
 Charlie did not let go.
-"I'm so sorry, Adam."
-He said, feeling hot tears spill down his face.
+"I'm so sorry, Adam," he said, feeling hot tears spill down his face.
 "I'm so sorry."

 Adam tensed, then wrapped his arms around Charlie.
 "What's wrong?"